atom-sw/annotest-subjects/README.md

 # aNNoTest subjects

-This repository contains subjects we collected from Islam et al. (2019) to do the experiments in our paper:
+This repository contains subjects we collected from Islam et al. (2019) to do the experiments in our paper.

+## Our paper

 ```
 @article{Rezaalipour:2023,